near/near-cli-rs/docs/GUIDE.en.md

 ##### stake-all - Delegate all previously deposited or unstaked NEAR tokens to a validator's staking pool

 To delegate your NEAR tokens to a staking pool to support a validator and gain staking rewards, stake all previosly deposited or unstaked NEAR tokens with a selected staking pool.
-You may use the following command (note that you need to use your own account id, adjust the amount of NEAR tokens to deposit and stake, choose the staking pool account id, and use the appropriate network):
+You may use the following command (note that you need to use your own account id, and choose the staking pool account id):
 ```txt
 near staking \
     delegation volodymyr.testnet \